k4r7hy/owasp/README.md

 - [asp-audit](https://seclists.org/basics/2006/Sep/128) An ASP fingerprinting tool and vulnerability scanner.
 - [blindelephant](https://blindelephant.sourceforge.net/) A web application fingerprinter.
 Attempts to discover the version of a (known) web application by comparing static files at known locations
 - [httprint](http://www.net-square.com/httprint.html) A web server fingerprinting tool.
+- [p0f](http://lcamtuf.coredump.cx/p0f3/) is a tool that utilizes an array of sophisticated, purely passive traffic fingerprinting mechanisms to identify the players behind any incidental TCP/IP communications (often as little as a single normal SYN) without interfering in any way.